Hephyrius/Gaia/README.md

 * Test data is a list of list of numbers
 * Class data is a list of numbers
 * All data must be numeric!
+* The Neuro Evolution Algorithm tries to MAXIMISE the fitness function.
+The fitness function is the ACCURACY of the individual model.

 ## Usage: